-Employees will be surveyed daily to determine if they are eligible to work.
+Employees will be surveyed on Monday, Wednesday, and Friday each week to determine if they are eligible to work.
 The survey should be completed by every employee entering the office and taken by a designated person in the facility.
 Employees who have contributed in or display the following actions should be self-quarantined for 14 days and unable to return to work: